jweeres/diplomacy-adjudicator/README.md

 # References

 This project is written in [Python 3.4](https://docs.python.org/3.4/).
+Coding conventions follow [the Python styleguide](http://legacy.python.org/dev/peps/pep-0008/).

 In accordance with DATC, the this project uses the [2000 rulebook](http://www.diplom.org/~diparch/resources/rulebooks/2000AH4th.pdf) as the base set of rules.